 Next is the scale or balance – the weighing of evidence.
 Good mediators are trained and very comfortable looking at the evidence and theories presented by both sides and will routinely challenge all parties to see how well their case might stand up to logic, common sense, or even some basic rules of admissibility or relevance.
 Mediators are allowed to examine and weigh a lot more things than a judge or jury can.
 In mediation, parties can place on the scale, any items that might be personally relevant to them to try to resolve a specific dispute.
 This often includes items which would never otherwise be allowed to be introduced or ever considered in court.

-Based on the preceding analysis, it would appear that mediators and mediation conferences may actually administer justice better than the court system.
-However, the most compelling reason to mediate instead of litigate is the fact that lawsuits rarely, if ever, administer any justice.
-The court system huffs and puffs along but almost always fall short of finishing the job.
+You can see that there is a strong case to made that mediators and mediation conferences are actually much better suited and equipped to administer justice than the court system.
+However, the most compelling reason to mediate instead of litigate is the fact that lawsuits rarely, if ever, “cut to the chase.”
+The court system huffs and puffs but almost always fall short of finishing the job.
+Lawsuits can drag on for years without administering any justice.
 Imagine for a moment if courts were judged for quality and efficiency just like a factory.
-You file a lawsuit, you place it on the production line and then you watch and you wait as lawyers and judges argue and cajole to try to assemble a case and output a judgment.
+You file a lawsuit, you place it on the production line and then you watch and you wait as lawyers argue and cajole to try to assemble and try a case.
 You might be very surprised to learn just how little is accomplished in court and just how much time and money is wasted in the process Read more.